About the Emerging League Program

-The iLCP Emerging League Photographer (ELP) Program is designed to support early career photographers who display inherent natural talent and significant promise in conservation photography.
-ELPs are still establishing themselves as professional photographers and have demonstrated that they would benefit significantly from access to iLCP Fellows, Affiliates, and the broader iLCP network in order to advance their photographic careers and conservation outcomes.
+The iLCP Emerging League Photographer (ELP) Program is designed to support early career photographers or filmmakers who display inherent natural talent and significant promise in conservation photography.
+ELPs are still establishing themselves as professional photographers and/or filmmakers and have demonstrated that they would benefit significantly from access to iLCP Fellows, Affiliates, and the broader iLCP network in order to advance their careers and conservation outcomes.
 The key program features are:

 - Three candidates are accepted each year for this three year mentorship program.

 - iLCP will, to the best of its ability, offer the following opportunities:

 - Assign one iLCP Fellow as a personal mentor.
 Mentorship may be virtual or in-person.

 - Offer the opportunity for annual portfolio reviews with qualified Affiliates or other Fellows other than the mentor.
 Reviews may be virtual or in person.